CEA Thailand with Demobilisation & Export Project

 Using a special jig and tools, specifically produced for this demobilisation, the teams lifted both the die head and then the platen by means of top and tailing cranes (120tn and 50tn).
 Both the die head and platen were moved into a horizontal position and loaded directly onto low bed trailers before being transported to the CEA facility.
 Upon arrival at the CEA facility, all parts were thoroughly cleaned and prepared for export with the larger parts shrink-wrapped and loaded onto flat racks and other auxiliary parts packed and stuffed into standard 40ft shipping containers.
 The SEPRO robotic arm was lifted into an open top container and secured in place with ratchet straps and wooden chocks.
 CEA Project Logistics also completed all necessary documentation in preparation for the export to Malaysia.
 The whole demobilisation project was completed in seven days.

-Another successful project handled by CEA who are PCN members in Thailand, Myanmar and Laos.
+Another successful project handled by CEA who are PCN members in Thailand and Myanmar.